-(2) Segment Information
+(3) Segment Information

-Segment information has been considered in accordance with Statement of Financial Accounting Standards (SFAS) No. 131 Disclosures About Segments of an Enterprise and Related Information.
+Segment information has been considered in accordance with Statement of Financial Accounting Standards (SFAS) No. 131, Disclosures About Segments of an Enterprise and Related Information.
 SFAS No. 131 establishes standards for the way public business enterprises are to report information about operating segments.
 SFAS No. 131 utilizes the management approach as a basis for identifying reportable segments.
 The management approach is based on the way that management organizes the segments within the enterprise for making operating decisions and assessing performance.
 The Trust's management views its operations as one segment and believes the only significant activity is managing the land, which was conveyed to the Trust in 1888.
 Managing the land includes sales and leases of such land, and the retention of oil and gas royalties.
+The cost structure of the Trust is centralized and not segmented.

-(3) Real Estate Acquired
+(4) Real Estate Acquired